-It might even shrivel.
 In our times, George's grimmer scenario is coming true.
 Since about 1975, labor's wedge of the pie is shrinking as an absolute.
-"Real" wage rates have been falling since then.
+"Real" wage rates have been falling since about 1975.
 "Family wage" used to mean a breadwinner's wage high enough to support a family; now it means the combined wages of two adults.
 Many of these are "DINKS" (Double Income, No Kids) because that is all they can afford without cutting their customary material and educational standards.

-The "real" wage rate is a ratio: the nominal money wage rate, divided by an index to the Cost of Living (COL).
+What is this "real" wage rate?
+It is a ratio: the nominal money wage rate on top, divided by an index to the Cost of Living (COL) on the bottom.
 The higher the COL, the lower the real wage.
 Landowners cut into labor's share from both the top and the bottom, because the COL includes many products of land (like building materials and energy) and land itself (like homesites).
 Shelter costs are by far the largest part of household budgets.